 This was another year of incredible animal stories, but there are several that stood out from the pack.
-From an enormous clam unexpectedly spewing out a mysterious goo to an adorable family of lynxes popping up in someone's yard, these are the best animal stories published on Mother Nature Network this year.
+These are the best animal stories published on Mother Nature Network this year.

 'You are paddleboarding next to approximately 15 great white sharks'